saltyrtc/saltyrtc-meta/Protocol.md

 A client who sends a 'close' message MUST set the *reason* field to a valid close code (as enumerated in *Close Code Enumeration*). `1001` SHALL be used for normal close cases.
-Once the message has been sent, the client SHALL ONLY remove all cached data (such as messages, cookies and sequence number(s)) of the other client if a close code other than `3003` (*Handover of the Signalling Channel*) is being used.
+Once the message has been sent, the client SHALL remove all cached data (such as messages, cookies and sequence number(s)) of the other client.
 The client SHALL also terminate the connection to the server with a close code of `1001` (*Going Away*).
-However, the connection to the server SHALL linger for a minimum of one second in case the close code `3003` is being used.

 A receiving client SHALL validate that the *reason* field contains a valid close code (as enumerated in *Close Code Enumeration*).
-If the other client has provided a close code different to `3003` (*Handover of the Signalling Channel*), the client SHALL remove all cached data (such as messages, cookies and sequence number(s)) of the other client.
+The client SHALL remove all cached data (such as messages, cookies and sequence number(s)) of the other client.
 The client SHALL also terminate the connection to the server with a close code of `1001` (*Going Away*).
-In case the close code `3003` has been supplied, the connection to the server SHALL linger for a minimum of one second before it is being closed.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.